fhoward123/EmployeeManagerAPI_Testing/README.md

 * DELETE: will delete an existing employee when the request is sent to api/employees/{employeeId}
 * Any request will return an array of the current employees in the database.

+*Note*: A postman collection with functional API requests for this project has been added to the repository
+    `Employee Manager.postman_collection.json`.

 ## Disclosure

 This is not an ACTUAL business project - but a project plan to assist Quality Assurance Engineers in their training.
 Full documentation on the assignment requirements is available in JIRA.